avgrimshaw/api-reddit-clone/README.md

 ## Setup environment variables

-You will need the necessary environment variables to run this project.
+You will require the necessary environment variables to run this project.

 First of all, please run the command `npm install` in the terminal to install the necessary dependencies.